zendframework/zendframework/README.txt

 CONTRIBUTING
 ------------

-If you wish to contribute to Zend Framework 2.0, please make sure you have signed a CLA (http://framework.zend.com/cla), and please read both the README-DEV.txt and README-GIT.txt file.
+If you wish to contribute to Zend Framework 2.0, please read both the README-DEV.txt and README-GIT.txt file.

 QUESTIONS AND FEEDBACK